molmod/stacie/docs/source/theory/properties/electrical_conductivity.md

 $$

 where $N_q$ is the number of charge carriers.
+The charge current can also be interpreted as the time-derivative of the instantaneous dipole moment of the system.

 In case of molecular ions, the center-of-mass velocity can be used, but this is not critical.
 You will get the same conductivity (possibly with slightly larger uncertainties) when using the velocity of any single atom in a molecular ion instead.
-The charges of ions must be integer multiples of the elementary charge.
+The charges of ions must be integer multiples of the elementary charge {cite:p}`grasselli_2019_topological`.

 ## Nernst-Einstein Approximation